instante/skeleton/readme.md

 To install new dependency - library:

 1. add the dependency to composer.json
-2. run "composer update --lock" - the --lock parameter preserves versions of other libraries.
+2. run `composer update --lock` - the --lock parameter preserves versions of other libraries.